awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 **To change your password**

-1. Open your Amazon WorkSpaces client\.
+1. Open your Workspaces client\.

 1. On the client login screen, choose **Forgot Password?** under the **Sign In** button\.
 **Note**